 Fiduciary is a newly regulated term in the financial industry with the Department of Labor rules taking effect in 2017.
-This means advisors have to make sure your interests are top of mind when providing advice on retirement accounts.
+This means advisors must ensure your interests are top of mind when providing advice on retirement accounts.
 This means commissions must be disclosed, and the expenses you’ll pay for basic retirement money management must be explained.

-This disclosure is key in rollover type situations like a retiree who rolls over a 401(k) balance to an IRA.
-The White House estimates that when conflicted advice is given, the retiree loses around 12-percent of the value of his or her retirement savings over a 30 year period.
+This disclosure is key in rollover-type situations like a retiree who rolls over a 401(k) balance to an IRA.
+The White House estimates that when conflicted advice is given, the retiree loses around 12% of the value of his or her retirement savings over a 30 year period.

 2. “What are your credentials and experience?”

 It’s easy to find people, online and learn about their background.
 That doesn’t mean you shouldn’t ask about an advisor’s credentials and experience.
 Don’t assume a bio tells you everything about a person.
 Get to know your advisor personally and professionally.